codeforsanjose/open311-gateway/_Docs/log_james.md

 ## Log

+### 2016.02.17 - Wed

+* Saved current work on the Monitor program to git.

+### 2016.02.16 - Tue

+* Building Monitor program using uiTerm.

 ### 2016.02.12 - Fri

 * Started building monitoring app.
 This will make it easier to verify routing is working properly, as well as monitoring critical processes in the Engine and Adapters.